Mumusan0102/Mumusan0102.github.io/index.md

 # About Me

 Hi, here is **Yubin Li (李钰彬)**.
+Welcome to my little world!

-I am a undergrad majoring in Internet and New Media at Nanjing Normal University, China.
+Currently, I am a third-year undergrad majoring in Internet and New Media at Nanjing Normal University, China.
+Two years ago, I was intrigued by theroies in various field like sociology, communication and psychology.
+Since then, I have found myself as a person with a strong curiosity and started to be train in scientific research.
+And now, I am seeking to become a grad student.

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at *mumusan0102@gmail.com*
+If you are interested in any aspect of me, I would love to chat.
+You can email me at *mumusan0102@gmail.com*

 ---